holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/07_grok_string_functions/lesson_plan.md

     - `len()`
     - `in`
     - `.replace()`
+    - Strings are "immutable", so don't make mistake of not saving output of function
+- Explain what want TIL entry to be on
+    - `replace()`
-- Functions and complexity
+    - Use words like input and output
+    - Save output of function
-    - Input/output
+- Start Grok
-    - Decades of other people's work you're relying on
-    - Functions as building blocks
-        - Show ChatGPT pictures of trying to create a good "functions visual"

 ### Homework